canonical/mongo-single-kernel-library/docs/how-to/upgrade/major-version-upgrade.md

 {ref}`Deploy <how-to-deploy>` a MongoDB 8 cluster from the Charmhub channel `8/stable` with the same topology as your initial cluster.
 For example, if your cluster has 1 config-server and three shards, your `8` cluster should also have 1 config-server and three shards.

 Then, integrate that cluster with S3-integrator.
-If you're deploying your new cluster in the same model, it should be as easy as `juju integrate mongodb-seven s3-integrator`.
+If you're deploying your new cluster in the same model, it should be as easy as {command}`juju integrate mongodb-seven s3-integrator`.
 See {ref}`configure-s3-aws` for more information.

-(replicate-credentials-to-8)=
-## Replicate credentials

 Replicate all the passwords from your initial application to the new one: